qmacro/teched-jq-talk/README.md

 >
 > This means "you're invoking `map_values` but passing nothing to it, and there isn't a version of `map_values` that takes zero arguments" (that's the `map_values/0` reference).
 The function exists as `map_values/1`.
 It's useful to recognise and be comfortable with this nomenclature, as it's used a lot in the jq world.

-The next and subsequent examples will just show the jq expressions, rather than within the context of the pipeline or within jq.
+The next and subsequent examples will just show the jq expressions, rather than within the context of the pipeline or within ijq.
 So to execute what you see yourself, do this:

 ```shell
 jq '<the jq expression shown>' available-regions.json